 There are several best practices in how to detect cross-site script vulnerabilities and prevent attacks:

 Treat user input as untrusted.
 There is a risk of cross-site scripting attack from any user input that is used as part of HTML output.
 Even input from internal and authenticated users should receive the same treatment as public input.

 Sanitize HTML.
 It breaks valid tags to escape/encode user input that must contain HTML, so in those situations parse and clean HTML with a trusted and verified library.
 The right library depends on your development language, for example, SanitizeHelper for Ruby on Rails or HtmlSanitizer for .NET.

 Filter input upon arrival.
 As the system receives user input, apply a cross-site scripting filter to it strictly based on what valid, expected input looks like.

 Use a Content Security Policy (CSP) or HTTP response header to declare allowed dynamic resources depending on the HTTP request source.

 According to the Open Web Application Security Project (OWASP), there is a positive model for cross-site scripting prevention.
-This is a whitelist model that denies anything not explicitly granted in the rules.
+This is an allowlist model that denies anything not explicitly granted in the rules.
 Find OWASP’s XSS prevention rules here.

 A web application firewall (WAF) is among the most common protections against web server cross site scripting vulnerabilities and related attacks.
-Avi’s cross-site scripting countermeasures include point-and-click policy configurations with rule exceptions you can customize for each application, and input protection against cross-site scripting—all managed centrally.
+VMware NSX Advanced Load Balancer’s cross-site scripting countermeasures include point-and-click policy configurations with rule exceptions you can customize for each application, and input protection against cross-site scripting—all managed centrally.